NamPhuongNguyen93/Coures/README.md

-This course is designed for online training
+This course is designed for online training for programming, numerical simulation, and applied machine learning, deep learning for science